snijderlab/stitch/README.md

 ##### HTML (m)

 To generate an HTML report.
+This report displays the graph retrieved from the assembly, a list of all contigs (nodes in the De Bruijn graph), a list of all reads used to assemble and some metadata about the run, the reads and the contigs.

 Inner parameter | Explanation | Default Value
 --- | --- | ---
 Path | The path to save the report to, this path can be made dynamically (see '[Generating Names](#generating-names)') | (No Default)
+DotDistribution | To use a `global` install of the Dot engine or the included one. | `included`

 _Example_
 ```